Home » 7 Types of Yellow Parrots (with Pictures)

-Instead, the color of feathers is derived from psittacofulvins.
-These are chromophores generated within the parrot’s body.
+Many birds take their color from carotenoids, melanins, and porphyrines.
+The color of feathers comes from psittacofulvins (psittacins).
+These are chromophores generated in the parrot’s body.

-Why Are Yellow Parrots Comparatively Rare?
+Why Yellow Parrots Comparatively Rare

 As a result, green is the color of camouflage in a parrot’s native terrain.

-Although such plumage makes them easier for predators to spot, yellow has some advantages.
+Although such plumage makes them easier for predators to spot, yellow has advantages.
 According to Biology Letters, brightly colored feathers are less likely to experience bacterial degradation.

 Yellow Parrot Species